Introducing DV8 London

 Ofsted stated in 2008 that “DV8 are outstanding at meeting the needs and interests of learners” and rated DV8 as a good provider with outstanding features.
 In 2011 Ofsted compiled a good practice study of how DV8 deliver English, Maths and ICT within the vocational curriculum.

-In September 2014 DV8 will be launching a brand new 16-19 Academy in East London – DV8 Academy.
+In September 2014 DV8 launched their brand new free school for 16-18 year old in East London - DV8 Academy.